TRIQS/triqs/doc/reference/monte_carlo/tutorial.rst

 and measures have been specified, so all you need to do now is start the simulation with::

-    SpinMC.start(1.0, triqs::utility::clock_callback(600));
+    SpinMC.warmup_and_accumulate(n_warmup_cycles, n_cycles, length_cycle, triqs::utility::clock_callback(600));

-The ``start`` method takes two arguments.
-The first is the sign of the very first *configuration* of the simulation.
-Because the ``accept`` method only returns a ratio, this initial sign is used to determine the sign of all generated configurations.
+The ``warmup`` method takes several arguments.

+The first three parameters determine the warmup length, number of measurements and the length of the Monte Carlo cycles.
+The definition of these variables has been detailed earlier in :ref:`montecarloloop`.

-The second argument is used to decide if the simulation must be stopped for some reason before it reaches the full number of cycles ``n_cycles``.
+The last argument is used to decide if the simulation must be stopped for some reason before it reaches the full number of cycles ``n_cycles``.
 For example, you might be running your code on a cluster that only allows for 1 hour simulations.
 In that case, you would want your simulation to stop, say after 55 minutes, even if it didn't manage to do the ``n_cycles`` cycles.

 In practice, the second argument is a ``std::function<bool ()>`` which is called at the end of every cycle.
 If it returns 0 the simulation goes on, if it